Rabusi/Balancing-Privacy-and-Action-Performance-A-Penalty-Driven-Approach-to-Image-Anonymization/README.md

 # Balancing Privacy and Action Performance: A Penalty-Driven Approach to Image Anonymization

-📌 **Official implementation of our CVPRW 2025 paper**
-"A PyTorch-based framework for training anonymization models with action recognition constraints."

 🧠 This project introduces a **penalty-driven strategy** to balance 🔒 anonymization and 🏃‍♀️ action recognition performance, using custom 🧪 loss functions and 🛠️ two-step training.

 ---